The Literary Scene

 The Irish poet Thomas Moore (1779-1852), who visited Bermuda for several months in 1804, was moved by its beauty to write:

 Moore left more memories -- literary and romantic -- than any other writer who came to Bermuda.
-He once stayed at Hill Crest Guest House in St. George and soon became enamored of Nea Tucker, the adolescent bride of one of the most prominent men in town.
+He once stayed at Hill Crest Guest House in St. George's (now called Aunt Nea’s Inn) and soon became enamored of Nea Tucker, the adolescent bride of one of the most prominent men in town.
 "Sweet Nea!
 Let us roam no more," he once wrote of his beloved.